 Tip!

 Have an assistant help you!
-If you’re hosting and asking the questions, have one other person who can help you determine the order of the buzzers since you’ll likely be focused on asking the question, kind of like if you’re playing name that tune.
+If you’re hosting and asking the questions, have one other person who can help you determine the order of the buzzers since you’ll likely be focused on asking the question.
 That person can also help keep score!

 Start Your Halloween Jeopardy Game